 (f) Ensure any offers provided to you are appropriate to your circumstances.

 1.4 We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
-If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
+If you borrow and do not pay the minimum contractual repayments on time, we will report the outstanding debt to CRAs, who will record this on your business credit file, and personal credit file where a Personal Guarantee is in place.
+We may also inform CRAs if you do not pay the minimum contractual repayments on time and enter an Arrangement to Pay.
 This information may be supplied to other organisations by CRAs.

 1.5 When CRAs receive a search from us, depending on the type of search, they may place a search footprint on your credit file that may be seen by other lenders.